fedelopez/ga-seifx01/week-02/day-03.md

 - Remind to book 1:1 with Lucy Barnes for next week at https://calendly.com/lucy-barnes
 - Setup Node and VS Code
-- More JS objects
-- Advanced JS objects
+- Advanced concepts using JavaScript objects

 ## Setup VS Code